58Phases/ey-cloud-recipes/README.md

 In case someone has problems on running delayed_jobs, there are several things you can look at:

-* make sure there are monit processes running under /etc/monit.d and the file name should look like: delayed_jobNUM.APP_NAME.monitrc (ex. delayed_job1.coupondudes.monitrc)
+* make sure there are monit processes running under `/etc/monit.d` and the file name should look like: `delayed_jobNUM.APP_NAME.monitrc` (ex. `delayed_job1.coupondudes.monitrc`)
-* if not, then make sure you have modified 'cookbooks/delayed_job/recipes/default.rb' correctly, commit, and push the change. then execute these: ey recipes upload -e ENV ey recipes apply -e ENV
+* if not, then make sure you have modified `cookbooks/delayed_job/recipes/default.rb` correctly, commit, and push the change. then execute these:
+  `ey recipes upload -e ENV` and
+  `ey recipes apply -e ENV`
-* in 'cookbooks/delayed_job/recipes/default.rb', make sure you include the right 'node[:instance_role]' at line 6.
+* in `cookbooks/delayed_job/recipes/default.rb`, make sure you include the right `node[:instance_role]` at line 6.